On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 I packed up my gear and drove my little car through the center of their melee, to the empty site

-in the screened cul-de-sac.
-In front of me was a small balcony over the water with a bench from
+in the hedge-screened cul-de-sac.
+In front of me was a small balcony over the water with a

-which I could watch the sun sink, its reflection spreading toward me across the ripples of the
+bench from which I could watch the sun sink, its reflection spreading toward me across the

 grasses along the riverbank.
 It was clear that I was going to have to keep the ear plugs in if I